refinedev/refine/documentation/docs/migration-guide/router-provider.md

 :::caution Known Issues

-Refine previously utilized react-router-dom@6.3.0, but it has now been updated to react-router-dom@latest.
-Since partial segment support was removed in version 6.5.0, your custom routes may not function as intended.
+Refine previously utilized `react-router-dom@6.3.0`, but it has now been updated to `react-router-dom@latest`.
+Since partial segment support was removed in version `6.5.0`, your custom routes may not function as intended.
 If you are still using partial segments in your routes, you will need to update your files like this:

 ```diff
   <Refine